Book Review: The Great Gatsby by F. Scott Fitzgerald

 This is probably the case when reading when one unexpectedly encounters an extraordinary chapter, which makes people always worry about it, and reluctant to forget it.
 This is the last sentence of "The Great Gatsby", and it is because of this sentence that I found a book to read.

 Although it is a different translation, it is the same good.
 I believe that many people came into contact with this book because of Haruki Murakami.
-After reading it, you will know that neither Murakami nor Fitzgerald has disappointed.
+After reading it, you will know that neither Murakami nor Fitzgerald has been disappointed.

 Anyone who relies on words for food will always be careful about the language of their writing.
 It doesn't matter if they are beautiful or not, but they must be expressive.